 Edward E. Griffith Scholarship for Theatre and Theatre Tech: a 3-5 minute video CD with good audio quality.

-Lindsay Lafford Scholarship for Musical Performance: an audio CD with good audio quality.
+Lindsay Lafford Scholarship for Musical Performance: an audio CD in mp3 or mp4a format.
 DVDs are not permitted.
 The CD should include two contrasting samples of the student’s playing or singing.
 For example, an instrumentalist might include a performance of a Classical sonata or concerto movement as well as a piece by a 20th or 21st century composer.
 A vocalist might include an Italian song/aria and a more recently composed art song.
 Normally applicants shall submit classical selections, although jazz musicians have the option of submitting contrasting jazz selections.
 If the chosen pieces of music require accompaniment, then the submitted recording should include accompaniment as well.

 Ingrid Dehler-Seter, Morgan Drake, Charlotte Federowicz, Sophie Halter, Shannon Hickey, Maya Sank, Laura Bacco, Leland Barlow, Emily Bower, Karah Charette, Megan Colburn, Jenna Davidson-Catalano, Emily Dove, Kathryn Lamardo, Katherine Marino, Sara McKinney, Sarah Tiedemann, Caroline Demeter, Abbey Rogowski, Alexandra Welych-Miller